 Las Vegas is almost synonymous with the Strip, but there’s plenty to do in the city that doesn’t involve casinos and gambling.
 On both of my visits to Vegas, I’ve tried to break away from the glitz, glam, see something new and something different.

-I was lucky to be in Vegas to bring in the New Year.
+I was lucky to be in Vegas to bring in for New Years Eve.
 They completely closed off the strip to traffic for a few hours and the atmosphere was just electric.
 There were fireworks set off from some rooftops all along the entire length of the strip.
 This was an amazing experience and I recommend everyone to put it on their Bucket List.

 If you plan on having a few drinks, then I would suggest don’t go having too many shots.
 As a single shot of sambuca cost $10 and just one Jägerbomb was $12 each!
 It also seems they don’t understand the bomb, as they served it already mixed together in a tumbler glass, yummy!